My Friend Dahmer: Background

-Shortly after Backderf learned about Dahmer's crimes, he met two of his friends, Mike Kukral and Neil, all of whom had befriended Dahmer in school.
+Backderf and Dahmer both attended Revere High School in Bath Township, Ohio, from 1974 to 1978.
+They were familiar with each other, but never close friends and Backderf later stated Dahmer didn't seem to have any close friends.
+There was an informal group at the school called the "Dahmer Fan Club", which tolerated Dahmer as a sort of mascot because they found his bizarre antics and pranks amusing.
+However, as their senior year progressed in 1978, Backderf deliberately distanced himself from Dahmer, due to Dahmer's behavior becoming more disturbing rather than humorous in conjunction with escalating alcohol abuse.

+After Dahmer's crimes were publicized in 1991, Backderf was working as a professional cartoonist.
+He met with two others who had known Dahmer in high school to discuss Dahmer and their recollections.
 With the new information regarding Dahmer's fate, many of his odd behaviors in adolescence seemed to make sense.
 Backderf recorded some of the stories shared in his sketchbook, which would serve as the beginning of My Friend Dahmer.
 He started focusing on writing the stories in 1994 following Dahmer's death.

 Because Backderf worked at Akron Beacon Journal, he also had access to much information about Dahmer's crimes before they became public knowledge, which, combined with his personal history with Dahmer, put him in a perfect situation to shed light on him.

 When Backderf initially began creating the comics, he thought of them as a series of mini-comics or as an anthology told from his own perspective.
-Later, he returned to their high school for a more in-depth, journalistic approach wherein he collected information via interviews and FBI files.
+Later, he returned to their high school for a more in-depth, journalistic approach wherein he collected information via interviews and examination of FBI files.

 In 1997, My Friend Dahmer was first released in the comic anthology Zero Zero #18 (Fantagraphics, July 1997).
 Backderf, wanting to write a full-length work, began writing publication proposals using a single chapter; publishers often shied away from the subject matter, fearing the gore associated with Dahmer.
 Therefore, in 2002, he self-published the work as a 24-page comic.

 After twenty years of background research, Backderf drafted the full manuscript in two weeks, and publishers became interested in the story.
 The final, full-length book was published by Abrams Books in 2012.